schrepfler/GamblersToolkit/gamblerstoolkit/apps/oddsscraper/README.md

 ### Usage

-** Getting Odds **
+**Getting Odds**
-Simply get the state of the scraper to return the state, updated ever 5 seconds.
+Simply get the state of the scraper to return the state, updated every 5 seconds.
 > MlbOdds.SBRAgent.get_state